-This document outlines the admissions process in the Ruskin School of Art (the University of Oxford's Department of Fine Art) and contains generic statistical information from the 2022 UCAS cycle for entry in 2023.
+This document outlines the undergraduate admissions process at the Ruskin School of Art (the University of Oxford's Department of Fine Art) and contains generic statistical information from the 2024 UCAS cycle for entry in 2025.
 This information is relevant to the BFA course in Fine Art (the only undergraduate degree offered in the department).
 In some cases, statistics may be withheld to protect individuals within a very small cohort.